tenowg/Regions/command.md

 ## Managing Features

-As Admins you should be able to have complete control over the features and effects that each region has, so there are some basic commands that can remove/add and modify all features on all regions.
+As Admin you should be able to have complete control over the features and effects that each region has, so there are some basic commands that can remove/add and modify all features on all regions.